SJCooper/lets-go-walkies/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Let's Go Walkies.
   - The links will open to a new tab to allow easy navigation for the user.
+  - The footer icons rotate and scale up when hovered over to aid in selection by giving visual cues for the user.
   - The footer is valuable to the user as it encourages them to keep connected to the group via social media.

 <img width="580" alt="footer" src="https://user-images.githubusercontent.com/7358665/155906343-a88a1bf0-40cd-423d-98f9-2319fde8acc9.png">